Home

 How to get over a plateau

-It happens to all of us at some point.
-We practise and practise and practise, the weeks go by and we seem to be in exactly the same place we always were as though no progress has been made at all.
-That fast section in the Mozart piece is still causing trouble and it is very hard to stay motivated!
+It happens to all of us at some point; it is very hard to stay motivated because that fast section in a piece is still causing trouble.
+We practice and practice and practice, the weeks go by and we seem to be in exactly the same place we always were as though no progress has been made at all.

 This is a dangerous time.
 It is all too easy to throw up our hands and say “OK, that’s it!
 I give up!”
 While thinking this however, it may be worth remembering that the world is full of adults who wish they had never given up playing an instrument.
-Almost every time I play a concert or a gig with a band people tell me about how they used to learn at school but then gave up and regret it.
+Almost every time I play a concert or a gig people tell me about how they used to learn at school but then gave up and regret it.
+The number of parents who have told me they really want their children to continue with music lessons because they regret giving up during teacher meetings is huge.
 They explain how school work, going out, sports and any other number of things got in the way.
+They just couldn't stay motivated.

 Some of the happiest adults I know are those whose job may not be music but who are involved in music in some way.
 Maybe in a rock or pop band doing cover versions, accompanying choirs or even just getting together with friends to play together in their houses.
 It gives them a great creative outlet, helps relieve stress and if they are playing in public can earn a bit of extra cash!